Nukus

-The city is best known for its world-class Nukus Museum of Art.
+The city is best known for its Nukus Museum of Art.

 History

-The name Nukus comes from the old tribal name of the Karakalpaks, Nukus.
+The name Nukus comes from the old tribal name of the Karakalpaks, Nukus (in Persian: نوکاث Nūkās, "New Kath").
 Nukus developed from a small settlement in 1932 into a large, modern Soviet city with broad avenues and big public buildings by the 1950s.

 The city's isolation made it host to the Red Army's Chemical Research Institute, a major research and testing center for chemical weapons.
 In 2002 the United States Department of Defense dismantled the Chemical Research Institute, the major research and testing site for the Novichok agent, under a $6 million Cooperative Threat Reduction program.

 Turtkul city became the administrative center of the autonomous region of Karakalpakstan when the Soviet authorities came to power.
-However in the 20s, Amu Darya, which was 12 km from the River Bank, was threatened with the flush of Turtkul, which caused the core of Karakalpakstan to move towards Nukus.
+However, in the 20s, Amu Darya, which was 12 km from the River Bank, was threatened with the flush of Turtkul, which caused the core of Karakalpakstan to move towards Nukus.
 In 1932 the city was officially founded.
 It is the center of Karakalpakstan's economy, government, politics and culture.

 Sights

 Nukus is host to the Nukus Museum of Art (also known as the State Art Museum of the Republic of Karakalpakstan, named after Igor Savitsky) and State Museum.
 The State Museum houses the usual collection of artifacts recovered from archaeological investigations, traditional jewelry, costumes and musical instruments, displays of the area's now vanished or endangered flora and fauna, and on the Aral Sea issue.
 The Art Museum is noted for its collection of modern Russian and Uzbek art from 1918 to 1935.
-Stalin tried his best to eliminate all non Soviet art from this period, and sent most of the artists to the gulag.
 Both Savitsky himself and the collection at Nukus survived because the city's remoteness limited the influence and reach of Soviet authorities.
 The documentary film The Desert of Forbidden Art is all about the collection and its history.

-Nukus is also home to the Amet and Ayimkhan Shamuratovs house museum, a hub for Karakalpak music and oral culture.
+Nukus is also home to the Amet and Ayimkhan Shamuratovs house museum, a center for Karakalpak music and oral culture.
 The museum's collection represents personal belongings of the Shamuratovs including stage clothes, photographs, manuscripts, books, letters.

-Nukus and the surrounding area is serviced by Nukus Airport.
+Nukus and the surrounding area is serviced by Nukus International Airport.

 Climate

-Nukus experiences a cold desert climate (Köppen BWk) with summers that are long, dry and very hot, and winters that are short, though quite cold and snowy, having a very dry type of a continental climate.
-Due to the Aral Sea and Amu Darya drying up, the climate has become much hotter and drier since 1960, and health conditions resulting from salt and other chemicals in the air have become more common.
+Nukus experiences a cold desert climate (Köppen BWk, Trewartha BWho) with summers that are long, dry and very hot, and winters that are short, though quite cold and snowy, having a very dry type of a continental climate.
+Because the Aral Sea and Amu Darya have dried up, the climate has become much hotter and drier since 1960, and health conditions resulting from salt and other chemicals in the air have become more common.